-Understanding the interactions in the host-guest systems is at the center of drug discovery.
-Proteinligand binding is a special case of host-guest interactions.
+Understanding the interaction network in host-guest systems is at the center of drug discovery.
+Protein-ligand binding is a special case of host-guest interactions.
 The model host-guest systems are smaller and simpler than the protein-ligand complexes.
 Specifically, the interaction network and thus the binding/unbinding pathway in the host-guest complexes are simpler.
 Further, the host-guest binding affinities are comparable to the protein-ligand ones.
-Therefore, they serve as nice candidates to validate the experimental and computational protocols.1-4 The statistical assessment of the modeling (SAMPL) challenges provide a series of challenging systems to assess the accuracy and efficiency of the computational modeling in various cases, e.g. solvation free energies, pKa, and protein-ligand binding, host-guest binding, and partition coefficients.^{3, 5-9} The SAMPL challenges often include macrocyclic and rigid hosts and druglike guests.
-In the past SAMPL challenges, for the binding affinities of host-guest systems, the computational modelling methods generally provide predictions with about 2 kcal/mol mean deviations from the experimental references.^{3, 8}
+Therefore, they serve as nice candidates to validate the experimental and computational protocols.
+1-4 The statistical assessment of the modeling of proteins and ligands (SAMPL) challenges provide a series of challenging systems to assess the accuracy and efficiency of the computational modeling in various cases, e.g. solvation free energies, pKa, and protein-ligand binding, host-guest binding, and partition coefficients. ^{3,5-9} The SAMPL challenges often include macrocyclic and rigid hosts and drug-like guests.
+For the host-guest binding affinity predictions in the past SAMPL challenges, computational modelling generally provides predictions with about 2 kcal/mol mean deviations from the experimental references. ^{3,8}